New classes begin every week.

 There has been increased interest in the relationship between art and healing in the medical world in recent years.
 There has been a similar focus within the arts community.
 The ability to cope with an illness emotionally and spiritually has been demonstrated time and again to have significant impact on the results of treatment.
 Since health is a fundamental personal and social asset, it is essential that outreach and support programs devoted to healing, or the restoration and maintenance of good health, be more fully integrated into the fabric of the community.

-The program will be free to participants with all supplies included.
-The first session will begin in September with a limit of 15 students.
-Classes will meet once a week for two hours each for five weeks.
+The program is free to participants with all supplies included.
+Class size is small (8-12 students) to allow for individual attention.
+Classes meet once a week on Fridays for two hours each for five weeks.

-If you know someone with mild to moderate dementia/memory loss who could benefit from this program, please email Carla: firstname.lastname@example.org
+If you know someone with mild to moderate dementia/memory loss who could benefit from this program, please call Carla at 941-746-2862, or email her: firstname.lastname@example.org to arrange an interview.